-McBurney, a Fellow of the American Society for Nutrition and the Canadian Nutrition Society, will present the findings at NUTRITION 2023, the flagship annual meeting of the American Society for Nutrition held July 22–25 in Boston.
+Bermingham will present the findings at NUTRITION 2023, the annual flagship meeting of the American Society for Nutrition held July 22-25 in Boston.

-McBurney will present this research at 8:09 a.m.
-EDT on Monday, July 24, during the Nutrition-related Factors in Aging and Chronic Disease Poster Theater Flash Session in the Sheraton Boston, Fairfax (abstract; presentation details).
+Bermingham will present this research at 2:36 p.m. on Monday, July 24, during the Dietary Patterns and Health Outcomes Oral Session in the Sheraton Boston, Constitution B (abstract; presentation details).

 Please note that abstracts presented at NUTRITION 2023 were evaluated and selected by a committee of experts but have not generally undergone the same peer review process required for publication in a scientific journal.
 As such, the findings presented should be considered preliminary until a peer-reviewed publication is available.